esimonetti/SugarDockerized/README.md

 Apache web servers have PHP with enabled:
 * Zend OPcache - Configured for Sugar with the assumption the files will be located within the correct path
 * XHProf and Tideways profilers
-* Xdebug is installed but it is not enabled by default (due to its performance impact).
+* `Xdebug` is installed but it is not enabled by default (due to its performance impact).
 For PHP 5.6 images and all cron images if there is the need to enable it, you would have to uncomment the configuration option on the PHP Dockerfile of choice, and leverage the stack configuration with local build.
 For other case see [`xdebug.sh`](#xdebugsh).
+    * Remember, `Xdebug` will connect from the Container to your Host not the other way around.
+In summary, we instructed Xdebug to start with a request and try to send the debug events to the host with the IP `host.docker.internal` on port `9003`.
     * If you use an IDE such as PHPStorm, you can setup DBGp Proxy under the menus Preference -> Language & Framework -> PHP -> Debug -> DBGp Proxy.
 Example settings are available in the screenshot below:

       <img width="1026" alt="PHPStorm xdebug settings" src="https://user-images.githubusercontent.com/361254/38972661-d48661f6-4356-11e8-9245-ad598239fe94.png">